Learning-in-robotics/kinova_learning/robot-learning-project-proposal-template.md

 ## Project Description

-Our project,VR-PPL, aims to address the challenge of enabling Kinova Gen3 robots to autonomously perform pick and place tasks through the power of machine learning and computer vision.
+Our project,VR-PPL, aims to address the challenge of enabling Kinova Gen3 robots to autonomously perform pick and place tasks through robot learning and computer vision.

 * What robot problem you want to address?
-  *  The problem we are tackling involves the fundamental robotic task of picking objects from one location and placing them in another.
+  *  The problem we are tackling involves the fundamental robotic task of picking objects from one location and placing them in another location.
 While this may seem simple to humans, it remains a complex challenge for robots due to the variability in object shapes, sizes, and placements, making it a quintessential problem in robotics.
 Furthermore, robots often need to adapt to dynamic and unstructured environments, making it essential to teach them the skill of pick and place in a versatile manner.

 * Why this problem is relevant for robotics?
   *  This problem is highly relevant for robotics for several reasons.
 First, automation and robotics have become integral to industries such as manufacturing, logistics, and healthcare.
 Efficient pick and place operations can significantly enhance productivity and reduce operational costs in these sectors.
 Secondly, robots can play a vital role in tasks that are dangerous or impractical for humans, such as handling hazardous materials or repetitive tasks, further highlighting the relevance of solving this problem.